h0cin/subdomain-enumerator/README.md

 # Subdomain Enumerator
-A simple tool to enumerate subdomains, check for CNAME records inside them and find expired dns stale registries.
+A simple proof-of-concept tool to enumerate subdomains, check for CNAME records inside them and find expired dns stale registries.

 From a chosen target's domain name, it does the following: